ngimb64/Kloud-Kraken/README.md

 - Easy configuration with YAML templates
 - Supports hash cracking distributed workloads among multiple EC2 instances
 - Built-in wordlist merging with flexibility to skip larger files
     - Merging process using `cat` -> `deduplicut`
     - If the file goes over max file size, excess data is shaved with `cut` into a new file
 <br>

 - Custom TLS based file transfer service using SSM Parameter Store to transfer certificates
     - Service continually transfers data requested by clients based on allowed max file size
-    - This process continues until the load directory has been completely processed
+    - Server continues transfering until the load directory has been completely processed
+    - Client continues requesting data based on available disk space until instance store is full then sleeps until more space is available
+    - By using this process Kloud Kraken can handle as much data as desired reguardless of available storage on instance store
     - Files are transferred directly to the local EC2 instance-store
     - Facilitates multiple file transfers per EC2 client simultaneously
 <br>

 - Designed to setup isolated VPC in AWS environment
     - Features public subnet setup Internet Gateway for EC2 internet access
     - VPC Endpoints for S3 bucket & SSM Parameter Store operations
     - Security groups for ensuring only outbound traffic occurs on EC2
     - Minimalist IAM role utilization featuring bootstrap role for creating and destroying AWS resources
     - Automatically assumes role for server operations with the Security Token Service
     - Client IAM role is created with associated instance profile
 <br>

 - EC2 clients utilize multiple NVMe drives combined in a RAID 0 configuration for optimized performance of disk operations